House of Hope Alzheimer's Care

 Established in the fall of 2003, this community was designed specifically for people in the early to middle stages of Alzheimer’s AND their families.

-The 50,000 square foot building is made up of six neighborhoods, with 10–11 private apartments each.
+Our 50,000 square foot building will soon feel like home!
+It's is made up of six neighborhoods, four of which are dedicated for memory care, with 10–11 private apartments each.
 To feel at home, each neighborhood has a kitchen, a family-style dining room, a living room, a washer/dryer, and a whirlpool bath.
 Those are the things you see.
 What you don’t see is truly what sets us apart.

-It’s called the Vigil Dementia Monitoring System.
-Designed and manufactured in Canada, it calls for assistance when residents are unable to do so; helping caregivers provide care when and where it is needed.
+It’s called the Vigil Dementia Monitoring System and calls for assistance when residents are unable to do so; helping caregivers provide care when and where it is needed.
 There’s nothing for the resident to wear.
 It’s all done through sensors.